Copyright © 1997 - 2018 Email - email@example.com

 Please send our thanks to Narelle.
 We will be long friends from now.

 Yoshida and Tack

 I returned to the track again in 2014, involved in the Institution of Engineers Australia Heritage Award submission.
 The process leading up to the awarding of an IEAust International Marker for the Julius Tote is well documented in the George Julius Genealogy and other latterday interest chapter of this website under the heading 2015 A Dream Come True.

-Regarding the origin of the old names like Sydney House and Melbourne House mentioned above, these totes in antiquity, were dedicated to selling tickets on these venues.
-I never found anyone who knew the origin of the name Sub House however I suspect it identifies a second centre of major betting activity on the race track.
+Regarding the origin of the old Tote House names like Sydney House and Melbourne House mentioned above, these totes in antiquity were dedicated to selling tickets on these venues.
+I never found anyone who knew the origin of the name Sub House however I suspect it identified a second centre of major betting activity on a race track.
 Each of the tracks we serviced had one.
-Possibly, as the second centre of major betting activity often had a bank which was subordinate to the main bank it is possible the SUB in the Sub House refers to the subordinate bank.
-During my time in the computer totalisator era, we had multiple subordinate banks with a cash control system to track cash flow throughout the totalisator, which was part of the totalisator system software.
-The tote cash management had a hierarchical structure from the cash delivery and collection company, the bank hierarchy to the TIM operators and customers.
+As the second centre of major betting activity, the Sub House usually had a bank which was subordinate to the main bank.
+It is possible that SUB in the name Sub House refers to the subordinate bank.
+During my time in the computer totalisator era, we had multiple subordinate banks, with a software cash control system to track cash flow throughout the totalisator.
+The tote cash management system had a hierarchical structure that tracked the cash flow from and to the cash delivery and collection security company, down and up through the bank hierarchy to and from the TIM operators and customers at the other end.

 |Previous page||Go to the index||Top of the page||Next page|